 I read online that Plexus was completely safe to take during pregnancy, and I have many, many friends who have taken the products themselves while pregnant, but I wanted to know firsthand from a medical professional that the supplements were completely safe to take throughout my pregnancy and right into breastfeeding.

-Why I Started Taking Plexus Supplements In The First Place
+Why I Started Taking Plexus Products In The First Place

 I quickly scheduled an appointment with my OB when I found out I was in fact pregnant, especially since I didn’t know how far along I was.